joeybaker/wheelhouse-router/README.md

     , controllers: 'controllers/'
     , app: A
     , pushState: true
     , start: true // automatically start the router.
-If set to false, you'll have manually call router._start() })
+If set to false, you'll have manually call router.start() })

   // if you've set the `start` option to true call `start` to kick things off